Embedded contact homology and open book decompositions: Topological constraints on holomorphic curves

 \subsection{The winding number}

-Let us recall the {\em winding number} from \cite{HWZ}: Given a contact structure $(M,\xi=\ker\alpha)$, an $\alpha$-adapted almost complex structure $J$ on $\R\times M$, and a $J$-holomorphic curve $u(F)$ between orbits sets, the {\em winding number} $\op{wind}_\pi(u(F))$ is an algebraic count of the zeros of the section: Here $s$ is obtained by composing
+In this subsection we recall the {\em winding number} from \cite[p.\ 290]{HWZ1}: Given a contact manifold $(M,\xi)$ with $\xi =\ker\alpha$, an $\alpha$-adapted almost complex structure $J$ on $\R\times M$, and a $J$-holomorphic curve $u: F \to \R \times M$ between orbits sets, the {\em winding number} $\op{wind}_\pi(u)$ is an algebraic count of the zeros of the section: Here $s$ is obtained by composing

 where $\pi_M:\R\times M\to M$ is the projection onto the second factor and $\pi$ is the projection along the Reeb vector field $R_\alpha$.